tv3/homeassistant-apsystems_ecur/README.md

 ### v1.1.3
 ####still in progress
 Release for ECU-R PRO with HTTP integration.
-No support for other ECU devices (unless they also have the same internal webpage).

 ### v1.1.2
 Make ECU-C devices behave like ECU_R_PRO devices and close the socket down between each query.
 Add support for new ds3 inverter type 704